broadinstitute/cromwell/README.md

 # Labels

-Every call in Cromwell is labelled by Cromwell so that it can be queried about later.
-The current label set automatically applied is:
+Every call run on the JES backend is given certain labels by default, so that Google resources can be queried by these labels later.
+The current default label set automatically applied is:

 | Key | Value | Example | Notes |
 |-----|-------|---------|-------|